Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 All right, here's an update.

-And furthermore, Dement has uh vowed to have the entire health care bill read on the floor whenever it comes out.
+And furthermore, Dement has vowed to have the entire health care bill read on the floor whenever it comes out.

-Now, this helps Jim Dement joining uh they have to keep somebody on the floor while the clerk is reading it, otherwise the Democrats can shut it down.
+They have to keep somebody on the floor while the clerk is reading it.

-So there need to be some other senators in there to make sure that uh along with Dement and Coburn, uh that uh that this thing gets read in its entirety, and that they're thinking and doing the same thing, vowing to do the same thing when the entire bill comes out, and because delay is a key element here in screwing up the strategy.
+So there need to be some other senators in there to make sure that along with DeMint and Coburn, that this thing gets read in its entirety.

 Strategy on the Democrat side is to have the final vote on Christmas Day or the day after.

-And that's that's cutting it real close.
+And that's cutting it real close.

-Uh, so they could really gum up the works of Obama being able to say the Senate passed his bill prior to Christmas.
+So they could really gum up the works of Obama being able to say the Senate passed his bill prior to Christmas.

-To the phones we go to Jim in Orlando.
+To the phones, we go to Jim in Orlando.

 Great to have you on the program, sir.